gaelmoccand/Cpp_Weekly/rvalue/README.md

 }
 ```

-However you should not try to std::move on local objects because then the compiler will not be able to use RVO.
+However you should **NOT try to std::move on local objects** because then the compiler will not be able to use RVO.
 Have a look at this example:

 ```cpp